danielendeg/nugetpackageupdate/specs/De%2DIdentification/End%2Dto%2Dend-data-flow-investigation.md

 }
 ```

-It can be accessed from FHIR Server by:
+The security labels can be accessed from FHIR Server with:
 ```
 List<Coding> securityLabels = resource?.Meta?.Security;
 ```